-During the year ended 30 September 2020, the Group was organised into four main business segments for revenue purposes.
+The Group continues to be organised into four main business segments for revenue purposes.

 Under IFRS 8 there is a requirement to show the profit or loss for each reportable segment and the total assets and total liabilities for each reportable segment if such amounts are regularly provided to the chief operating decision-maker.
+There are no other material items that are separately presented to the chief operating decision-maker.